rcgsheffield/sheffield_hpc/stanage/software/apps/jupyter.rst

 .. note::

-    The above command is heavily dependant on the node you launched  jupyter notebook.
+    The above command is heavily dependant on the node you launched  Jupyter notebook.
+S

     +------------------------------------------------------+------------------------------------------------------+